 - Know that Military OneSource and military and family life counselors are available to help talk through parenting challenges and military life stresses.

-- Understand that your installation’s Military and Family Support Center can advise on local resources, tools and support networks, from classes for expectant parents to child care to programs for youth.
-Information, good ideas, and social media support groups are available 24 hours a day on Military OneSource.
+- Understand that your installation’s Military and Family Support Center can provide information on local resources, tools and support networks, from classes for expectant parents to child care to programs for youth.
+Information, good ideas and social media support groups are available 24 hours a day on Military OneSource.

-- Discover Sesame Workshop Products and ZERO TO THREE, which offer DVDs, books, apps and games that are helpful, fun and specially geared to military children and families.
+- Discover Sesame Workshop products and ZERO TO THREE resources, which offer DVDs, books, apps and games that are helpful, fun and specially geared to military children and families.

 Don’t forget that you, too, are part of the parenting community.
 If you see a parent who could use a helping hand, offer yours.
 Babysitting, cooking or even a kind word can mean a lot to a parent in need.

 Healthy habits start at home.
 Eating nutritious meals, getting plenty of physical activity and adequate sleep can make a huge difference in your child’s health and well-being – and in your own.

 - Limit sugary snacks and beverages.
 Offer your child a variety of fruits, vegetables, grains, proteins and dairy each day.
 Be sure to check out Fitness, Nutrition and Active Living – The Essentials.

 - Make physical activity a part of each day.
 Take walks together, play active games, visit the playground.
 Check out your installation’s Morale, Welfare and Recreation offerings.

 - Encourage restful sleep by keeping electronic devices out of your child’s bedroom.
 Have your child turn off screens at least one hour before bedtime.
 Create a bedtime routine that helps your child unwind from the day, such as a bath, brushing teeth and reading a bedtime story.